microsoft/playwright/docs/src/api/params.md

 ## context-option-locale
 - `locale` <[string]>

 Specify user locale, for example `en-GB`, `de-DE`, etc. Locale will affect `navigator.language` value, `Accept-Language` request header value as well as number and date formatting rules.
-Defaults to the system default locale.
+Defaults to `en-US`.
 Learn more about emulation in our [emulation guide](../emulation.md#locale--timezone).

 ## context-option-permissions
 - `permissions` <[Array]<[string]>>